How to open a 529 college savings plan

-“It’s really easy — you don’t need to be sophisticated or need someone who is sophisticated to open it for you,” Tayne says.
+“It’s really easy — you don’t need to be sophisticated or need someone who is sophisticated to open it for you,” says Leslie H. Tayne, Esq., founder and director of the Tayne Law Group in New York.
 “Don’t be discouraged because it sounds complicated, because it’s not.”

 Anyone can be named a beneficiary, including yourself, and there is no limit to how many plans you can set up.

 Contributions cannot be more than the amount needed to provide for qualified expenses of the beneficiary, according to the Securities and Exchange Commission (SEC).
 The SEC also cautions to “be aware that there may be gift tax consequences if your contributions, plus any other gifts, to a particular beneficiary exceed $15,000 during the year.”